tinitiateprime/python/python-core-language/python-functions/python_functions.md

 # Calling the function
 print(extract_list_into_strings_and_numbers(['1','A', '2', '3','B', 'c']))
 # OUTPUT:
 #        ['1', '2', '3']
 #        ['A', 'B', 'c']
+#        None
+# In Python, when a function doesn’t have a return statement,
+# it implicitly returns `None`

 # Example 2: